Mekhlabhishek/Test1/book/chapter-6.md

 In the same namespace, we will create another test case for adding the email for the new account.
 Create a new `it` block just below the previous one.

-When you visit the signup page you will see the field for the email.
+When we visit the signup page we will see the field for the email.
 Now we have to set up the email for our test account.
 To enter values to the input fields, webdriver gives a handy method called `setValue()`.
 The method accepts two values here, the first one is selector and the second one is the value for an input field.